Undergraduate International Dual Degree Programs

 - Students will be required to purchase supplemental international emergency health insurance through the university.The cost of coverage per semester is approximately $85.

-- Good academic and university standing.Students must have at least a 3.0 GPA at AU and be cleared by Judicial Affairs and Mediation Services (JAMS) for participation.
+- Good academic and university standing.Students must have at least a 3.0 GPA at AU and be cleared by Student Conduct and Conflict Resolution for participation.